mlacayoemery/NCCS-InVEST/README.rst

    * - v2
      - 2024-11 NCCS-InVEST version 2

-Pick the desired version and checkout the branch.
+Pick the desired version and switch the branch.
 For example, the command for the v2 branch follows:

 .. code-block:: bash

-   git checkout v2
+   git switch v2

 2. Setup development environment